blinkhazard/improved-enigma/README.md

-Help a given politician (here Jarosław Kaczyński) by adding quotes to his name when it appears in the text.
+This chrome extension is helping Jarosław Kaczyński by adding his genuine quotations to his name every time it appears in the text.
 The quotes are randomly selected from a list.

-Loading the extension: https://developer.chrome.com/extensions/getstarted#unpacked

-## Example:
+### Example

 Jarosław Kaczyński --> Jarosław "Ale czy marihuana jest z konopi?
 Chyba nie" Kaczyński

+### Howto

+Loading the extension: https://developer.chrome.com/extensions/getstarted#unpacked